-The government will also supply $25,000 insurance coverage; and in some cases, they’ll provide some of this money up front.
-If you’re able to keep your costs down, you’ll keep the difference.
+The government will also supply $25,000 in insurance coverage, a good idea in case the worst happens.
+If you’re able to keep your costs down, you keep the difference.

 PPMs should use the Defense Personal Property System, or DPS, found through the DoD Customer Moving Portal, www.move.mil.
 This website is the one-stop-shop where members can completely manage their relocation process, and also contains a wealth of information.

 No Matter Where Your Next PCS Takes You

 AAFMAA Wealth Management & Trust (AWM&T) is there to help.
 Get personalized investing support from Relationship Managers who know military wealth management, retirement planning, and trust services for those who served and their families.

 Contact us today to schedule a complimentary portfolio review.
 We also offer monthly newsletters and webinars for those who want to learn more about other ways AWM&T can help invest in their future.